kealmcking/Combat-Ready-AI-Sandbox-UE-5.7/README.md

 ### Core Components

 - AIEnemyController (C++)
-  Owns perception, blackboard state, and behavior execution
+  Owns perception, blackboard state, memory, and behavior execution

 - Behavior Tree
-  Encodes high-level decision flow and priorities
+  Encodes high-level decision flow and priority ordering

 - Blackboard
   Represents shared AI state including awareness, memory, and intent

 - Custom Behavior Tree Tasks and Services (C++)
-  Handle navigation queries, memory updates, and state transitions
+  Handle navigation queries, perception-driven memory updates, and state transitions

-Locomotion and animation are provided by Unreal’s Game Animation Sample so development focus remains on AI behavior and logic rather than animation setup.
+Locomotion and animation are provided by Unreal’s Game Animation Sample so development focus remains on AI behavior and system architecture rather than animation setup.

 ---

 ## **Perception and Awareness**

-NPCs use Unreal Engine’s AI Perception system with sight and hearing configured in C++.
+NPCs use Unreal Engine’s AI Perception system with sight and hearing configured entirely in C++.

 - Sight detects the player within a defined radius and field of view
 - Hearing responds to explicit noise events reported by the player
 - Perception updates are filtered so only the player can become a valid target
 - Sight and hearing stimuli are handled differently to support investigation behavior

-Perception events update Blackboard state but do not directly drive movement.
+Perception events update Blackboard state but do not directly drive movement or behavior execution.

 ---

 ## **Memory and Search Behavior**

-NPCs maintain short-term memory of the player using Blackboard state.
+NPCs maintain short-term memory of the player using Blackboard-driven state.

 Tracked information includes: